 How long dose it take an average person to learn the 108 movements of Wu Style Taijiquan (tai chi chuan)?

 If attendance is twice or more a week, the period is generally four to six months.
-Learning is affected by many factors, age, fitness, health, drive, discipline etc. The main thing is not to worry about your relative progress, but to concentrate on the quality of your form.
+This is just the first phase, it takes alot longer to learn how to do each movement, notice I said movement not form.
+Learning is affected by many factors, fitness, health, drive, discipline etc. The main thing is not to worry about your relative progress, but to concentrate on the quality of your form.

 Some of the main reasons are :